tschinz/tui-rain/README.md

 # tui-rain-cli

-`tui-rain` is a CLI extension of the library crate `tui-rain`.
+`tui-rain-cli` is a CLI extension of the library crate `tui-rain`.
 This tool allows you to create and visualize rain-like effects in your terminal using the `tui-rain` library.

 ## Features